jfq3/PhylogenomicsWorkflow/README.md

 Read the `directions.md` file for how to create a tree following my changes.

 ---
+DO NOT FOLLOW THE DIRECTIONS BELOW THIS LINE!!!
 The orignal README from https://github.com/edgraham/PhylogenomicsWorkflow follows:
 ## Making a Phylogenetic Tree ##